Installation¶

 available, pip will need to compile the package from source.

-For an installation of pyFastChem from source with the setup.py
+An installation of pyFastChem from source via the setup.py

 script or PyPI requires